nginx/unit-docs/source/installation.rst

     <installation-nodejs-package>`.

 --node=pathname
-    Specific Node.js executable pathname, also used for targets in :ref:`make <installation-bld-src-ext>` commands.
+    Specific Node.js executable pathname, also used for :ref:`make <installation-bld-src-ext>` targets.

-    The default value is :samp:`node`.
+    The default is :samp:`node`.

 --npm=pathname
     Specific NPM executable pathname.

-    The default value is :samp:`npm`.
+    The default is :samp:`npm`.

 --node-gyp=pathname
     Specific :program:`node-gyp` executable pathname.

-    The default value is :samp:`node-gyp`.
+    The default is :samp:`node-gyp`.

 .. _installation-perl: